FAVORITE BRUNCH SPOTS IN NYC

 Neighborhood: Upper East Side

 If you are looking for something quick, while at the same time enjoying a beautiful space in the heart of the museum mile, visit Bluestone Lane.
 The restaurant has many vegan and gluten free options, housed in an old church across from Central Park.
 Notable menu items: coffee, avocado toast, and banana bread.
+Note that there are multiple Bluestone Lane locations, but this one is the prettiest!

 Maison Pickle